zulip/zulip/docs/production/deployment.md

 #### `no_serve_uploads`

-Set to true to configure `nginx` to enable [the S3 uploads backend](../production/upload-backends.html#s3-backend-configuration).
+To enable the [the S3 uploads backend][s3-uploads], one needs to both configure `settings.py` and set this to 'true' to configure `nginx`.
+Remove this field to return to the local uploads backend (any non-empty value is currently equivalent to true).

+[s3-uploads]: ../production/upload-backends.html#s3-backend-configuration

 #### `uwsgi_buffer_size`